efeelize/eng/kaiyan/work/office_daily/remote_global_teams.md

 - 2. Jay-Z collaborated with other musicians to produce an award-winning album.

 - 3. The two businesses worked in collaboration with each other to expand their consumer bases.

-## 3)cooperate
-> when you cooperate with someone, you don't actually have to do anything.you just have to get along.

 ## 4)familiarize /fəˈmɪljəˌraɪz/ [v.熟悉起来]